vanduc103/SimpleColumnStoredDBv2/README.md

   + $ cd client
   + $ make
 - Run (maybe use the execution file included):
+  + Remember to install libsqlparser.so and added /usr/local/lib to $LD_LIBRARY_PATH first
   + Run the server:
     + $ ./serverApp
   + Run the client: